Unlike SQL, Cypher does not allow direct comparisons with NULL (like = NULL). Instead, it has special operators.

 Ensures composite uniqueness.

-👉 No two users can share the same (firstName, lastName)
+👉 No two users can share the same (firstName, lastName).

 🔹 4.
 Checking & Dropping Indexes/Constraints